What are Milia?

 3. Exfoliating Products (Salicylic/Glycolic Acid)

 Dermatologists recommend using chemical exfoliating products because they are more gentle than physical scrubs.
-They reduce the risk of irritation and redness around the affected area while effectively removing dirt and dead skin cells.
+They reduce the risk of irritation and redness around the affected area while removing dirt and dead skin cells.

 Some commonly used forms of BHAs include: